Circuitous career paths leverage transferrable skills

-Five professionals from Nielsen Media recently discussed with graduate students and postdocs at Cornell the numerous transferrable skills PhD degree holders bring to industry.
+Five professionals from Nielsen Media recently shared with graduate students and postdocs the numerous transferrable skills PhD degree holders bring to industry.
 They shared their paths and advice.

 The bottom line?
 Data and behavioral scientists are in demand.